-Bonus: Kids under 4 stay for free at these resorts.
-These resorts have almos anything you might need while staying with a little one from cribs strollers to changing mats and bottle warmers.
+Bonus: Kids under 4 stay for free at Club Med.
+These resorts have almost anything you might need while staying with a little one from cribs and strollers to changing mats and bottle warmers.

 In Guadeloupe, Turks & Caicos and the Bahammas, the kids clubs start at age 4, with one-on-one for-fee babysitting available for younger kids.

 10. Beaches rivals Club Med in its comprehensive child care and kids club options.
 At its three resorts in Jamaica and Turks & Caicos you can place babies and toddlers up to age 2 in the nursery for one of three daily sessions.
 Be prepared to bring along anything your child might need from diapers to snuggly toys to formula.

 Kids from ages 3 to 14 are broken into four age groups for preschoolers, school-age kids and tweens.
 Toilet-trained preschoolers get to try shell collecting, face painting, treasure hunts, puppet-making, dress-up, magic shows and sand play.

 While older kids can try their hand at the beach olympics, surfing lessons, capture the flag, beach soccer, water gun battles and more, depending on their age group.